MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-python-adfs-support.md

 ### Acquire a token via username and password
 >[!WARNING]
-> This method of token acquisition has been deprecated for public client flows due to security risks, use a more secure flow.
-Follow [this guide](https://aka.ms/msal-ropc-migration) for migration guidance.
+>The Resource Owner Password Credential (ROPC) flow has been deprecated for public client applications due to security risks.
+Microsoft recommends using a more secure authentication flow.
+Follow the official guidance on how to [Migrate from ROPC](https://aka.ms/msal-ropc-migration).

 The following applies whether you connect directly to Active Directory Federation Services (AD FS) or through Active Directory.